citrusgz/furg-toolkit-tg-bot/README.md

 };
 ```

+Remember to change botToken for your own bot token created using botFather (oficial Telegram bot, to create other bots) and if you want, add your Telegram ID in ownerID.

-After added the config file in the project.
+After configurate and added the config file in the project.
 Make sure you have the NodeJS and npm packages installed.
 If it is ok, just run `npm install` and it is done!  🎉
 # furg-toolkit-tg-bot